Skip to main content

 Trigger settingBehavior

-Pause chat for N timeThe agent pauses for the specified duration.
-If the manager does not connect, the agent resumes automatically
+Pause chat for N timeThe employee pauses for the specified duration.
+If the manager does not connect, the employee resumes automatically

-Forced pauseThe agent stops completely.
+Forced pauseThe employee stops completely.
 Work resumes only manually (via the start command or the interface)

 When you open a specific chat, in addition to the conversation history, additional information is available:

-• Communication channel — which messenger or CRM the conversation is going through
+• Channel — which messenger or CRM the conversation is going through

-• AI employee name — which agent is handling this dialog
+• AI employee name — which employee is handling this dialog

-• Dialog status — whether the agent is active or paused
+• Dialog status — whether the employee is active or paused

 SectionHow it relates to Chats

-PersonaDefines how the agent conducts dialogs and when to call a manager
+PersonaDefines how the employee runs dialogs and when it calls a manager

 NotificationsConfigures escalation triggers: when and how the manager learns about problematic dialogs

-Quick AnswersCan manage the chat: pause, transfer to another agent
+Quick AnswersCan manage the chat: pause, transfer to another employee

 ProfilesClient data visible in the chat